Inevitable (Dulce María song)

-"Inevitable" is the official solo debut single by the Mexican singer Dulce María, after having two songs from her soap opera Verano de amor released digitally, as well as a successful duet with Akon in "Beautiful" and Tiziano Ferro in "El Regalo Màs Grande".
+"Inevitable" is the official solo debut single by the Mexican singer Dulce María, after having two songs from her soap opera Verano de amor released digitally, as well as a successful duet with Akon in "Beautiful" and Tiziano Ferro in "El Regalo Más Grande".
 It was written by herself, as most part of the songs on her debut album Extranjera.

 The first song teasers, lasting 10 to 15 seconds in length, were released on May 5 and May 8, 2010.
 The song was to be released digitally worldwide on May 18, 2010, but was released on May 11, 2010 in Mexico, due to it leaking online, as confirmed by María herself, through her YouTube page.
 On May 18, 2010 it also started playing on the radio stations in Mexico, Spain, Argentina, United States, and various other countries.

-Music Video
+Music video

 The music video was filmed in Buenos Aires, Argentina during the first week of April 2010.
 Through her Twitter account, Dulce mentioned they were filming in an abandoned factory.
 On May 14, 2010, a 30 second teaser of the music video was released, again, through her YouTube channel.
 The video was released on May 24, 2010 on her VEVO channel.
 It features Dulce María having a dream about her driver, playing several different versions of her, together, taping him onto a chair, dancing in order to seduce him, as well as singing with a microphone, what shows how much obsessed with her, the driver is.
 The video has had more than 5 million views on YouTube, making it the most seen video from a former member of RBD.